badgernested/godot-screenreader/docs/1.0/accessibility.md

 Popular Windows screenreaders include [JAWS by Freedom Scientific](https://www.freedomscientific.com/products/software/jaws/) and the free and open-source [NVDA](https://www.nvaccess.org/download/).
 On Linux, programs such as Orca are used.

-While compatibility with the screenreader is desirable in most applications, because of the nature of video game user interfaces, it makes more sense to have a customizable screenreader embedded into the game itself, since video game user interfaces are far more diverse than those seen in most web or desktop applications.
+While compatibility with the screenreader is desirable in most applications, because of the nature of how Godot's user interface elements are designed, it makes more sense to have a customizable screenreader embedded into the game itself, since video game user interfaces are far more diverse than those seen in most web or desktop applications.
 This allows for the game to integrate itself closely with the screenreader itself.

 ### When Might a Screenreader Not Be Appropriate for My Game?